-This post is part of "Periscopio", the Linkedin newsletter that explores future future issues every week, and is published in advance on the LinkedIn platform.
+This post is part of "Periscopio", the Linkedin newsletter which every week delves into Futuro Prossimo themes, and is published in advance on the LinkedIn platform.
 If you want to subscribe and preview it, find it all here.

 Imagine a future neighborhood, I don't tell you what year.
-On the one hand, people with helmets cross a cycle path on two wheels: some deliver flowers (or are sandwiches, I can't see well), others go to work in their shirts, with their jackets in the basket in front.
-On the other side of the street the tables of the restaurants on a wide sidewalk.
-In between, a lane dedicated to cars: almost all electric taxis that go back and forth, and a bus that every 10 minutes connects the neighborhood with similar ones throughout the city.
+On one side, people with helmets cross a cycle path on two wheels: some deliver flowers (or they are sandwiches, I can't see clearly), others go to work in shirts, with their jackets in the basket in front.
+On the other side of the street, restaurant tables on a wide sidewalk.
+In the middle, a lane dedicated to cars: almost all electric taxis that go back and forth, and a bus that connects the neighborhood with similar ones throughout the city every 10 minutes.
 Cars parked on the street?
 Zero.

-This could be the neighborhood of the not too distant future if we tackle an important and unresolved question: the space we waste on individual vehicles.
-There are about a billion cars in the world: nearly 300 million in the US alone, slightly less in Europe.
+This could be the neighborhood of the not-too-distant future if we address an important and unresolved issue: the space we waste on individual vehicles.
+There are approximately one billion cars in the world: nearly 300 million in the US alone, slightly less in Europe.
 In Italy there are 37 million, one for every 1,65 inhabitants.
-95% of the time, the average car remains unused in a garage, driveway, or on the sidewalk on the street.
+95% of the time, the average car sits idle in a garage, in a driveway, or on the curb on the street.

 It is not only an economic disaster (cars are among the most expensive things people own) but it is also a gigantic waste of space, to the detriment of the quality of life and the planet.

-Over the past few decades, private companies providing public transport to customers have grown.
-People can now open an app, approach a parked vehicle, unlock it with their phone, and pay only for the time spent driving.
-The car sharing we know today will not solve the problem of climate change or make cities more liveable, but it could take us to the next level.
+Private companies providing public transportation to customers have grown in recent decades.
+People can now open an app, walk up to a parked vehicle, unlock it with their phone, and pay only for the time spent driving.
+The car sharing we know today won't solve the problem of climate change or make cities more livable, but it could take us to the next level.

-One day there will be more car sharing cars in cities than car owners.
-It will take some time, sure, but mostly it will take bold political changes and disincentives to the private car.
+One day, car-sharing cars will outnumber car owners in cities.
+It will take time, of course, but mainly it will require courageous political changes and disincentives to private cars.

 A service, not a good